pstroe/chartering-new-realms-2024/chapter8.md

   image_size=(img_height, img_width),
   batch_size=batch_size)
 ```
 The four classes found are the names of the folders in the dataset.
-As an ouput we should get ['daisy', 'renaissance', 'roses', 'sunflowers'] which corespond with the four names of the classes.
+As an output we should get ['daisy', 'renaissance', 'roses', 'sunflowers'] which correspond with the four names of the classes.
 The model should learn how to recognize all four classes.
 ```
 class_names = train_ds.class_names
 print(class_names)